Assisting/terminalgui-reactive-example/README.md

 ## Usage

-Build, compile, run.
+Build, run.
 The search field offers autocomplete.
 Later versions will save you from crashing everything by typing something other than a borough of New York City in that field.

 ![New York Trees application while running](public/screenshot.png)